Coyote Wells, California

 Coyote Wells is an unincorporated community in Imperial County, California.
 It is located on the San Diego and Arizona Eastern Railway 24 mi west of El Centro, at an elevation of 299 feet (91 m).

+There is a petrified forest in and around Yuha wash, about 10 mi southwest of Coyote Wells.

 Coyote Wells Landing Fields

 During World War II the US Navy built two airstrips at Coyote Wells to support NAS San Diego.